Administrative Policies and Procedures Manual - Policy 3220: Ombuds/Dispute Resolution Services for Staff

 6. Employee Responsibilities

-Non-bargaining unit participants (employees, supervisors, managers, coworkers) in the DR process may request and have advisors of their choice present for all DR processes listed herein.
+Non-bargaining unit employees may request and have advisors of their choice present for all Ombuds/DR processes listed herein.
 Bargaining unit employees may request advisors if defined in their collective bargaining agreement.
-Advisors provide support and assistance to employees using the DR process.
+Advisors provide support and assistance to employees using the Ombuds/DR process.
 The extent of the advisor's role may vary on a case-by-case basis.
-Advisors share the responsibility with employees of making efforts to resolve concerns in a collaborative manner and observe the confidentiality of all relevant DR processes.
+Advisors share the responsibility with employees of making efforts to resolve concerns in a collaborative manner and observe the confidentiality of all relevant Ombuds services and DR processes.

-To assist employees in resolving work-related problems and issues, the University offers training on communication skills and conflict resolution.
-Employees may seek advice and/or assistance in resolving work-related issues or problems, as appropriate, from the University resources listed in Section 4. above.
+To assist employees in resolving work-related problems and issues, the University offers communication skills and conflict resolution training.
+Employees may seek advice and assistance in resolving work-related issues or problems, as appropriate, from the University resources listed in Section 4. above.

 7. Dispute Resolution Processes

-DR staff provide assistance to employees, supervisors, managers, and faculty in resolving work-related issues and problems.
-In all instances DR staff serve in a neutral role.
-In collaboration with DR staff, the individuals affected by the issue or problem will select one or more of the appropriate dispute resolution methods described below.
+In all instances Ombuds/DR staff serve in a neutral role.
+In collaboration with Ombuds/DR staff, the individuals affected by the issue or problem will select one or more of the appropriate dispute resolution methods described below.

-- Collaborative problem solving: DR staff facilitates discussions with individuals involved in a conflict in finding ways to work together to acknowledge their individual interests and improve their relationship.
+- Collaborative problem solving: Ombuds/DR staff facilitates conversations with individuals involved in a conflict in finding ways to work together to acknowledge their interests and improve their relationship.

-- Employee/supervisor consultation: DR staff assists employees and supervisors with problem solving, effective communication, management skills, and/or preventing conflicts.
+- Employee/supervisor consultation: Ombuds/DR staff assists employees and supervisors with problem solving, effective communication, management skills, and/or preventing conflicts.

-- Mediation: DR staff assists individuals with a disagreement in reaching a mutually acceptable resolution.
+- Mediation: Ombuds/DR staff assists individuals in reaching a mutually acceptable resolution to workplace issues.

-- Staff as Mediators program, with UNM employees trained and coordinated by the DR staff, is available to employees on request.
+- Staff as Mediators Program: UNM employees coordinated by the Ombuds/DR staff are available to assist employees on request.

-- DR staff reviews and assesses situations and makes recommendations to relevant individuals.
+- Ombuds/DR staff reviews and assesses situations and makes recommendations.

 - Formal policy interpretation obtained from the applicable office.

-- Departmental consultations, assistance, and/or training designed to improve interactions and productivity and reduce conflict.
+- Departmental consultations, assistance, and training designed to improve interactions and productivity and reduce conflict.

-- Facilitation: DR staff creates a process intended to encourage ongoing communication and problem solving.
+- Facilitation: Ombuds/DR staff creates a process intended to encourage ongoing communication and problem solving.

-- Training: DR staff provides training in dispute resolution and other related issues.
+- Training: Ombuds/DR staff provides training in dispute resolution and other related issues.

 - Referral to other University resources.

 All individuals involved in an issue or problem are required to participate in the dispute resolution process unless otherwise provided by in the applicable collective bargaining agreement.
-If one or more of the involved individuals does not participate, the DR manager has the discretion, to pursue resolution through the applicable management chain or appropriate administrators.
-The DR manager may also bring forward to the appropriate administrator(s) concerns about specific managers or employees when a policy violation or pattern of inappropriate behavior is observed, subject to the confidentiality requirements described in Section 2. herein.
+If one or more of the involved individuals does not participate, the Ombuds/DR has the discretion to pursue resolution through the applicable management chain or appropriate administrators.
+The Ombuds/DR may also bring forward to the appropriate administrators concerns about specific supervisors or employees when a policy violation or pattern of inappropriate behavior is observed, subject to the confidentiality requirements described in Section 2. herein.

 7.1.
 Progressive Discipline

-DR staff will attempt to assist employees and supervisors in resolving disagreements or conflicts.
+Upon request, Ombuds/DR staff will assist employees and supervisors in their efforts to resolve disagreements or conflicts.
 This assistance may eliminate the need for disciplinary action.
-If a supervisor or manager initiates disciplinary action, non-bargaining unit employees may request an advisor of their choice be present at any meeting with the supervisor or manager where the disciplinary action is initiated, but such meetings must be coordinated by the Dispute Resolution Department.
-Bargaining unit employees may request advisors if defined in their collective bargaining agreement.
+If a supervisor initiates disciplinary action, non-bargaining unit employees may request an advisor of their choice be present at any meeting with the supervisor where the disciplinary action is initiated, but such meetings must be coordinated by Ombuds/DR. Bargaining unit employees may request advisors if defined in their collective bargaining agreement.

-Employees can contest any disciplinary action through the DR Department; however, the final decision on disciplinary action is made by the employee’s manager.
-Participating in dispute resolution does not necessarily put discipline on hold.
-However, managers or supervisors in consultation with the DR Manager may choose to place disciplinary action on hold pending the results of dispute resolution.
-Refer to “Performance Management” Policy 3215, UBP.
+Ombuds/DR is intended to supplement, not replace, formal procedures.
+Employees can contest any disciplinary action through Ombuds/DR, although the final decision on disciplinary action is made by the employee’s supervisor.
+Participating in an informal dispute resolution process does not necessarily put discipline on hold.
+However, supervisors in consultation with the Ombuds may choose to place disciplinary action on hold pending the results of dispute resolution process.
+Refer to UAP 3215 ("Performance Management”).

-The DR Manager will forward the dean or director any written concerns provided by either party to the issue.
-The dean or director shall meet with the parties involved and consult with the DR Manager before making a decision.
+Ombuds/DR will forward the dean or director any written concerns provided by either party to the issue.
+The dean or director shall meet with the parties involved and consult with Ombuds/DR before making a decision.
 In most circumstances the dean or director may choose to meet separately with each of the parties.
 Non-bargaining unit employees may request an advisor of their choice be present in the meeting with dean or director.
 Bargaining unit employees may request advisors if defined in their collective bargaining agreement.
-Meetings in which an employee wishes to have an advisor present must be coordinated by the Dispute Resolution Department.
-The decision of the dean or director shall be final, unless there is discretionary review by the President or Board of Regents as provided in Section 10. herein.
+Meetings in which an employee wishes to have an advisor present must be coordinated by Ombuds/DR. The decision of the dean or director shall be final, unless there is discretionary review by the President or Board of Regents as provided in Section 10. herein.

 9. Review of Suspension Without Pay or Termination

-If a post-probationary employee has been suspended without pay or discharged, the employee is entitled to a peer hearing or arbitration upon his or her request.
-The employee should send the request to the DR Manager within two (2) weeks of the employee’s receipt of the Notice of Final Action per Section 6.5.
-“Performance Management” Policy 3215, UBP.
+If a post-probationary employee has been suspended without pay or discharged, the employee is entitled to a peer hearing or arbitration upon request.
+The employee should send the request, with the Notice of Final Action, to Ombuds/DR within two (2) weeks of the employee’s receipt of the Notice of Final Action per Section 6.5.
+UAP 3215 ("Performance Management”).
 Failure to do so may have legal consequences.
 Because a peer hearing or arbitration is a process with significant legal implications, the employee may wish to seek the advice of a private attorney in considering how to proceed.
-The DR Department’s role in peer hearings and arbitration is limited to providing administrative support.
+Upon receiving the request for a peer hearing, Ombuds/DR forwards the request to the Office of University Counsel, which appoints an attorney to advise the peer panel.
+Ombuds/DR’s role in peer hearings and arbitration is limited to providing administrative support.

 9.1.
 Peer Hearing

-If a peer hearing is requested, the DR Manager will arrange for the hearing.
-Identification of potential Pier Review Panel members will begin within five (5) working days from the date of the request.
+If a peer hearing is requested, Ombuds/DR will arrange for the hearing.
+Identification of potential Peer Review Panel members will begin within five (5) working days from the date of the request and Notice of Final Action.
 The hearing will be held as soon as reasonably possible before a Peer Review Panel.
-The decision of the Panel is final, unless a discretionary appeal is allowed by the President or the Board of Regents, as provided in this policy (Section 10.)
+The decision of the Panel is final, unless a discretionary appeal is allowed by the President or the Board of Regents, as provided in this policy (Section 10.).
 Non-bargaining unit employees may request an advisor of their choice be present at the peer hearing.
 Bargaining unit employees may request advisors if defined in their collective bargaining agreement.
-Hearings shall be conducted according to the University’s Dispute Resolution Hearing Procedures (Exhibit B.) A copy of these procedures may also be obtained from the DR Department.
-Hearings shall be recorded and shall be private unless both parties agree that the hearing be open.
+Hearings shall be conducted according to the University’s Dispute Resolution Hearing Procedures (Exhibit B.).
+A copy of these procedures may also be obtained from Ombuds/DR. Hearings shall be recorded and shall be private unless both parties agree that the hearing be open.